+Smith makes mountain dulcimers in the traditional manner, mostly with hand tools and using wood from trees native to Pennsylvania, including bird cherry, sugar maple, black walnut, and white poplar.
 Although there are no industry standards, Smith adheres to the traditional teardrop and hourglass configurations.
-Smith does not load the wood down with fillers and stains but leaves it natural, highlighting the beauty of the grain with a mixture of turpentine and linseed oil, much as it was done 100 years ago.
+He leaves the wood in its natural state, highlighting the beauty of the grain with a mixture of turpentine and linseed oil, much as it was done 100 years ago.